frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 - Build GumJS runtime for V8 without compression for now, as we need to improve frida-compile to use the latest version of [terser][].

+### Changes in 12.11.14

+- Build GumJS runtime for V8 with compression now that frida-compile has been upgraded to the latest version of [terser][].

 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0
 [releases]: https://github.com/frida/frida/releases